 A. Yes.
-I believe you refer to the “Survivor Bill Of Rights” (SB 1150), effective January 1, 2017.
+I believe you refer to the new California law referred to as the “Survivor Bill Of Rights” (SB 1150), effective January 1, 2017.
 SB 1150 now imposes certain responsibilities upon a mortgage lender when the borrower dies and leaves a surviving homeowner who is not on the loan.
 This situation could easily occur, for example, where a borrower remarries after taking out the loan.
 The survivor in these cases is most often a senior, and usually a woman who must now struggle to make the mortgage payment without the income of her deceased spouse.

 Under prior law, mortgage lenders often took the position that a non-borrowing spouse or child had no right to even receive information about the decedent’s loan, and no right to apply for a loan modification to enable them to keep the home.
 As a result, many homes were lost through foreclosure.

 Under SB 1150, the law now extends to the surviving, non-borrowing home-owner the same rights that the borrower had under pre-existing law, known as the “Homeowner’s Bill Of Rights”, which protects the borrower’s own right to secure loan information and to apply for a loan modification where necessary.

 Previously, some lenders took the Catch-22 position with non-borrower survivors that they would not even consider a loan modification until the loan was first brought current, which itself was often impossible without the corresponding opportunity to arrange a loan modification.
 Some lenders even proceeded with foreclosure proceedings while the non-borrowing family member was attempting a rescue of the home loan.